bhopals/essential-english/01-English-Grammar-For-Utterly-Confused.md

   - Predicate Adjectives are adjectives separated from the noun and pronoun by a linking verb.
   - Predicate Adjectives describes the subject of the sentence
   - Example - The weather was cold all week

+### Adverbs

+- Adverbs are words that describes verbs, adjectives, or other adverbs.
+- Adverbs answer the questions: When?
+Where?
+How? or To What extent?